int91/game_devblog/index.md

 I also had to essentially recode my entire codebase as I was overusing signals.
 Signals were leading to functions that called other signals and so on.
 It was too much of a mess to make a good game, plus it was super tedious to add a new signal and test it.
 So now I've switched to the normal function calls as opposed to a million signals.

-Some of my progress with the play button and in-game menus [![Menus](https://i.gyazo.com/00c669800c6e56e8e854d2a2fd734762.gif)](https://gyazo.com/00c669800c6e56e8e854d2a2fd734762)
+[![Menus](https://i.gyazo.com/00c669800c6e56e8e854d2a2fd734762.gif)](https://gyazo.com/00c669800c6e56e8e854d2a2fd734762)

 Menus: [https://gyazo.com/00c669800c6e56e8e854d2a2fd734762](https://gyazo.com/00c669800c6e56e8e854d2a2fd734762)